movingpictures83/PageRank/README.md

 # Language: Python
 # Input: CSV (network)
 # Output: NOA (central nodes and centrality values)

-PluMA plugin to compute Page Rank centrality (Page, 1999)
+PluMA plugin to compute Page Rank centrality (Page, 1999).
+The plugin accepts as input a network in the form of a CSV file, where rows and columns each represent nodes and entry (i, j) contains the weight of the edge from i to j.

+The plugin produces as output a NOde Attribute (NOA) file, which can be imported into Cytoscape.
+Centrality then becomes a Cytoscape attribute for every node, and can be used for further downstream analysis and visualization.